iamchandanys/azure_function_app/README.md

-# Sending order receipt file to user through mail using Azure Functions once the payment done
+# Sending order receipt file to the user through mail using Azure Functions once the payment is done

 ###### Key Features: